Jonish99/pands-project2021/README.md

 def cleanLabel(label):
 ```

 The following part of this README file explains via the programs menu options how python has been used and how this helps investigate the Iris data set.
 The business logic of the program is describe and the flow of the program including function calls.
 However, line line technical explanations are found in the file analysis.py

 The main function is called on load by the __main__ variable which ensures that it is this file that will initiate the code in this program.

-The main function calls the readCSV function to read the iris data set in to a data frame and returns the data frame(iris_df) to the main program.
-It is this instance of the data frame  that is a passed to the various menu choice function calls.
-A data frame is a data structure used to by the Pandas library to handle data.
+The main function calls the **readCSV()** function to read the iris data set in to a data-frame and returns the data frame(iris_df) to the main program.
+It is this instance of the data-frame that is a passed to the various menu choice function calls.
+A data-frame is a data structure used to by the *pandas* library to handle data.
 It contains labels, indexes and data in more than data type.
 (Intro to data structures — pandas 1.2.4 documentation, 2021)

-A user choice is returned to the main() function by the menu().
-Each analytical process offers a show and save choice each with the same content.
 A while loop will ensures the program remains open until the user inputs 'q'
 ```python
 while(choice != 'q'):
 ```

+A user choice is returned to the main() function by the menu().
+Each analytical process offers a show and save choice each with the same content.

 The choice returned from the menu is passed to an if else statement for all possible conditions.